The best hotels in Bansko

 The Kempinski spa is the most polished.
 Premier Luxury is arguably the best value for the facilities.
 Bansko Spa and Holidays is the pick if you're traveling with kids who need their own pool.
 Rates for spa properties start at $120/night, which isn't outrageous for what you get.

-Bansko's best neighborhoods
+Bansko's best hotel regions

 Old Town is the most atmospheric base, but Glazne Quarter is where the ski action lives.
 If you're here for the slopes, stay in Glazne. the gondola is a 10-minute walk and you'll skip the morning taxi scramble.